hlosagar/Amazonclone/README.md

 # Amazonclone
-This is my first Git project.
+This is my clone project.

 <br>
 Auther - Sagar yadav